Keren Cytter

 Keren Cytter (קרן ציטר; born 22 August 1977) is an Israeli visual artist and writer.

 Biography

 Cytter, born 22 August 1977, spent her childhood in Israel and went on to study visual arts at the Avni Institute of Art and Design, Tel Aviv.
 After finding success in various galleries in her home country, she moved to Amsterdam on a scholarship from De Ateliers where she studied with Willem de Rooij and Marlene Dumas.
 Her scope of work includes film, video installations, performance, drawings and photography.
 She is also a writer of novels, theatre plays and poetry.
+She is professor at University of Fine Arts Munster.